skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 Useful CLIs
 -----------

 Here are some commands for managed jobs.
-Check :code:`sky job --help` and :ref:`CLI reference <cli>` for more details.
+Check :code:`sky jobs --help` and :ref:`CLI reference <cli>` for more details.

 See all managed jobs:

 .. code-block:: console

-  $ sky job queue
+  $ sky jobs queue

 .. code-block:: console